cs7641-g13/cs7641-g13.github.io/index.md

 #### Fully Connected Neural Network

+For input to the fully connected neural network(FCNN), non-numerical features, i.e. team names are converted to one-hot vector representations of size 30 each (there are 30 unique teams in total), and dates are disintegrated into 3 features- day, month and year.

-The fully conntected network used consisted of 5 fully connected layers, with output sizes 100,200,100,50 and 2 respectively.
+The fully connected neural network used consisted of 5 fully connected layers, with output sizes 100,200,100,50 and 2 respectively.
 All but the final layer used Rectified Linear Unit as the activation function.
 The final layer used Softmax as the activation function for classification into one of 2 classes (team A wins vs Team B wins, labelled 0/1).
 Dropout regularization was used before the last fully connected layer with dropout probability 0.5.
 Adam optimizer with sparse categorical cross entropy loss function was used for training, with a learning rate of 1e-5.
 The data was split into training and testing data according to an 80:20 ratio.

 The final accuracy obtained for the test data for this model was 60.84%.
 The following diagrams represent the accuracy and loss plots for the model over 50 epochs: